MicrosoftDocs/microsoft-authentication-library-for-python/msal-python-conceptual/advanced/migrate.md

 ---
 title: Migrate existing Refresh Tokens into MSAL Python
-description: "MSAL is not a low-level OAuth2 library.
-MSAL wraps and hides the concept of Refresh Token (RT) away from you."
+description: MSAL is not a low-level OAuth2 library.
+MSAL wraps and hides the concept of Refresh Token (RT) away from you.
 author: Dickson-Mwendia
 manager: CelesteDG